olenkadark/Next-Story/readme.txt

 == Changelog ==

-= 03/04/2019 - version 2.0.0 =
+= 05/05/2022 - version 2.0.0 =
-WordPress 5.1.1 compatibility.
+WordPress 5.9.3 compatibility.
 Update settings page
 Ability in admin area to modify %, that user should scroll to, to reveal the next story links.
 Limit next/previous links to certain category
-Added rulless for displaying navigation links
+Added rules for displaying navigation links

 = 16/02/2016 - version 1.1.1 =
 Feature added where you can choose menu for displaying arrow navigation.